mandiant/AuditParser/README.txt

 The --timeline switch is optional; if enabled, --starttime and --endtime must be provided.
-This will produce a file named "timeline.txt" in the output directory containing a sorted timeline of File, Event Log, and Registry items that fall within the supplied time range.
+This will produce a file named "timeline.txt" in the output directory containing a sorted timeline of File, Event Log, Registry, Process, and Prefetch items that fall within the supplied time range.
 Other audit types are not yet supported.

 An example of a valid date format for the --starttime and --endtime options:
 2012-01-01T00:00:00Z